 Our all-time favorite rewards card is the Chase Sapphire Preferred® Card.
-Right now, you’ll get 50,000 bonus points just for signing up and spending $4,000 in the first 3 months.
-That translates into $500 in gift cards or $625 in travel credit when booked through the Chase portal.
+Right now, you’ll get 80,000 bonus points just for signing up and spending $4,000 in the first 3 months.
+That translates into $1,000 in travel credit when booked through the Chase portal.
 Plus, Chase Ultimate Rewards® Points are über flexible, transferring at a 1:1 ratio to top hotel loyalty programs like Hyatt, Marriott, IHG, and Ritz-Carlton.
 You can also transfer points to airline partners like United, Southwest, British Airways, Virgin Atlantic, and more.
-The $95 annual fee is waived the first year, so the card is a no-brainer if you’re looking to save on travel costs.
+There is a $95 annual fee, but we still think the card is a no-brainer if you’re looking to save on travel costs.

 The internet has made shopping for cheap hotel rooms easier than ever.
 Dozens of websites are competing to bring you the best room rates and airfares available.
 Some are so confident in their ability to help you save, they guarantee you won’t find a better rate.

 For example, take Expedia’s “Best Price Guarantee.”
 After booking a room through Expedia, you’ll get a $50 travel coupon if you find your room for cheaper up until 2 days before your stay.
 Plus, they’ll refund you the difference of the room.
 Just find a better rate a few times, pile up the $50 travel coupons, and you’ll have enough to get some free hotel stays!